sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_3_Answered.md

 **Answer :**

-A Threaded Binary Tree is a binary tree in which null pointers (those pointing to child nodes that do not exist) are replaced by threads.
+A Threaded Binary Tree is a binary tree in which null pointers (those pointing to child nodes that do not exist) are replaced by pointers called threads to other nodes in the tree.

 In a normal binary tree, each node has two pointers: left and right for each child.
 If a node does not have a left or right child, those pointers are set to NULL.

 In a threaded binary tree, we replace these NULL pointers with threads:
-- A left thread is used to point to the inorder predecessor (the node that would come before it in an inorder traversal).
+- If a left child of a root is  NULL then replace it with pointer to the node that would be visited before the root in an inorder traversal (Inorder Predecessor of root).
-- A right thread is used to point to the inorder successor (the node that would come after it in an inorder traversal).
+- If a right child of a root is  NULL then replace it with pointer to the node that would be visited after the root in an inorder traversal (Inorder Successor of root).

+(Make an inorder traversal of a tree and connect all leaf nodes to its left and right)

 This modification allows us to traverse the tree in inorder without needing a stack or recursion, simply by following the left and right threads.